realtimedespatch/magento-orderflow/README.md

 There are two options for installing the extension.

-Note that the two approaches cannot be used interchangeably, if Composer is used to install the module all subesquent upgrades should also use Composer.
+Note that the two approaches cannot be used interchangeably, if Composer is used to install the module all subsequent upgrades should also use Composer.

 <h3>Manual installation:</h3>